Interference Archive is an all-volunteer, collectively run space. Join us!

 Staffing

-This group currently involves 10-15 people who regularly staff the archive from Thursday-Sunday.
-We are also always looking for me people who have time available to staff the space, which entails orienting people to the collection and/or current exhibition, working on cleaning, sorting, organizing, and cataloging, and general physical space upkeep.
+Volunteers staff the archive during our open hours Thursday-Sunday.
+This entails orienting people to the collection and/or current exhibition, working on cleaning, sorting, organizing, and cataloging, and general physical space upkeep.